footcricket05/EmailUtility/README.md

 This code will create an email address for "Shaurya Srinet" and display information about the email, including the company email, mailbox capacity, and more.

+## Compiled .class Files :floppy_disk:

+In this repository, you will find compiled `.class` files alongside the source code.
+These compiled files are available for your convenience and can be used directly if you prefer not to compile the code yourself.

 ## Contributing :handshake:

 Feel free to contribute to this project by opening issues, suggesting improvements, or submitting pull requests on the [EmailUtility Repository](https://github.com/footcricket05/EmailUtility).
 Your contributions are welcome!

 ## License :page_with_curl:

-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.
 See the [LICENSE](LICENSE) file for details.

 ---

-Simplify the process of generating and managing email addresses for your employees with the EmailUtility! :envelope:
+Simplify the process of generating and managing email addresses for your employees with the Java Email Generator! :envelope: